kokkos/kokkos-kernels/README.md

 We organize this directory as follows:

-1. Public interfaces to computational kernels live in per-subsystem `src/` subdirectories (e.g., `blas/src/`, `sparse/src/`):
+1. Public interfaces to computational kernels live in each component `src/` subdirectories (e.g., `blas/src/`, `sparse/src/`):

 *    KokkosSparse_CrsMatrix.hpp: Declaration and definition of